SumoLogic/sumologic-documentation/docs/integrations/webhooks/superwise.md

 ## Setup

-This section has instructions for collecting logs for the Sumo Logic's Superwise webhook collection.
+This section has instructions for collecting logs for the Sumo Logic Superwise webhook collection.

 ### Source configuration

-Follow the below steps to configure the Hosted Collector to receive Superwise events:
+Follow the below steps to configure the Hosted Collector to receive Superwise events.

 1. In the Sumo Logic portal, create a new [Hosted Collector](https://help.sumologic.com/docs/send-data/hosted-collectors/configure-hosted-collector/) or use an existing one.
 Then add a [HTTP Logs and Metrics Source](https://help.sumologic.com/docs/send-data/hosted-collectors/http-source/logs-metrics/#configure-an-httplogs-and-metrics-source).
-2. Configure **Source Category** in the HTTP Source.
-For example, configure as `webhook/superwise` for the Superwise integration.
+2. Configure **Source Category** in the HTTP Source - for example, `webhook/superwise` - for the Superwise integration.
 3. Copy and save the endpoint URL of the source.

 ### Vendor configuration

 Configure the webhook integration in Superwise to send events to the Sumo Logic HTTP source.
 Once configured, it will be triggered each time the events occur within your Superwise account.

-Follow the below steps to configure the Superwise webhook:
+Follow the below steps to configure the Superwise webhook.

 1. Sign in to the [Superwise account](https://portal.superwise.ai/account/login).
-2. Go to **Integrations**, and click on **New integration**.
+2. Go to **Integrations**, and click **New integration**.
 3. Under **Add integration**, select **Webhook**.
 The webhook form will appear.
 4. Enter webhook form data as follows:
     - **Channel name**.
 Provide a name for your outgoing webhook.